goofy2k/MIDI-sequencer/README.md

 [ ] MITM security
 [ ] Use Secure Connection feature

+Note: the .ino app is probably not based on Nimble.
+Is it compatible with devices running Nimble BLE?

+More info on Nimble BLE:  [here](https://github.com/apache/mynewt-nimble)

 nRF Connect diagnostic tool on mobile can write and receive data from the app (on command of nRF Connect)

 - 01-Basic-Midi-Device.ino on TTGO Lora32